 All Year 13 and Year 14 students at St Louis have a timetabled period of Careers Education each week.
-A variety of presentations and information seminars take place facilitated by Sector Skill councils, Sentinus, Higher Education Institutions, Business Mentors and Entrepreneurs, Young Enterprise NI, Student Finance and Welfare services and also past pupils.
+A variety of presentations and information seminars take place facilitated by Industry/Business Representatives, Sentinus, Higher Education Institutions, Business Mentors and Entrepreneurs, Young Enterprise NI, Student Finance and Welfare Services and Past Pupils.
+Information about Career Events, Outreach Opportunities at Universities and Colleges and Work Experience schemes are posted on the St Louis Twitter and Facebook pages and emailed to students via their C2kni email account.